Starting Backgrounds

 Possessions:

-Special: You may hold your holy symbol aloft in both hands and Invoke Ruin to withstand any heat or flame, no matter how intense.
+Endure Ruin: You may hold your holy symbol aloft in both hands and Invoke Ruin to withstand any heat or flame, no matter how intense.
 Roll against the risk that your faith is weak; if you fail, the flames will kiss your flesh after all.
 Otherwise, you are totally immune to heat and fire as long as you hold the symbol aloft.

 44. Chosen of Thousand Branches